orbitbot/awesome-mithril/README.md

 ### Testing

-Mithril does not require specialized tools for testing, however the following have developed from the framework directly of from the community.
+Mithril does not require specialized tools for testing, however the following have been developed as side projects to the main framework or by the community.

 - [Ospec](https://github.com/MithrilJS/mithril.js/tree/rewrite/ospec) - Mithril's own fast test runner.
 - [Mithril Query](https://github.com/MithrilJS/mithril-query) - Query Mithril virtual dom for testing purposes.